-We have observed a poor performance of the $X^2$ test for the mildest alternatives, particularly in the direction of asymmetry and kurtosis.
 Next we present results for unbalanced partitions $\bs{U}$ with $\vartheta_{\ell}\neq \ell/L$ and small cells on the tails in the hope of closing the gap between the two $\chi^2$ tests.
 We report results for the following partitions $(\vartheta_0,\vartheta_1,\dots,\vartheta_L)$: \begin{itemize} \item[(i)] $6^*$ with (0, 0.01, 0.25, 0.5, 0.75, 0.99, 1), \item[(ii)] $6^{**}$ with (0, 0.05, 0.1, 0.5, 0.9, 0.95, 1), \item[(iii)] $8^{*}$ with (0, 0.01, 0.06, 0.16, 0.5, 0.84, 0.94, 0.99, 1). \item[(iv)] $8^{**}$ with (0, 0.01, 0.10, 0.33, 0.5, 0.66, 0.90, 0.99, 1). \end{itemize} These unbalanced partitions are intended, in principle, to improve the power in the direction of heavy-tailed alternatives.
 They have also proven to improve other alternatives in the classical case \citep{kallenberg1985}.

 In Table~\ref{tab:sizeS} we observe that for $k=1$ the $\chi^2$ tests exhibit a similar size accuracy to that of the omnibus bootstrap test but suffer size distortions for the smaller sample sizes when $k=10$, except when $n=500$.